smittytone/HighlighterSwift/README.md

 The `hljs.color` attribute is added to `hljs.display`, `hljs.overflow-x`, `hljs.padding` and `hljs.background`, it doesn’t replace them.

 HighlighterSwift was designed from the ground up as a Swift Package.
 Support for legacy package managers is not included.
-Highlightr supprts CocoaPods and Carthage.
+Highlightr supports CocoaPods and Carthage.

 HighlighterSwift is more deeply commented and the code is presented in a more consistent style.